JohannesFischer/Nivoo-Slider/README.md

 - interval - (number: defaults to 3000) Interval in ms between the transitions, needed for autoPlay
 - orientation - (string: defaults to vertical) Defines the direction of the transition, can be horizontal or vertical
 - pauseOnHover - (bool: defaults to true) Clears the interval on mouseover
-- slices - (number: defaults to 15) Number of the vertical slices used for the transition
+- slices - (number: defaults to 15) Number of the slices used for the transition

 #### Events ####
 - start - (function) Is fired right before each transition